software-assignments-fall2021/git-workflow-practice-dubincorey/README.md

 I also **highly** recommend checking out this developer's other works in his [github](https://github.com/brunosimon/).
 He makes a ton of physics-based work that I think is really cool.

-Comment from **Alex**: WOW this website is amazing!
+Comment from Alex: WOW this website is amazing!
 This is such a fun way to explore your portfolio site and also showcase the front-end building skills the author has.
 I wonder in what language or framework this was written?